gregory-ledenev/EasyRoutingClusterSample/README.md

 The question is: *How can the main node discover and talk to the microservice nodes?*

 This is where EasyRouting helps us.
-It allows you to declare URIs for cluster members simply by using annotations:
+It allows you to declare URIs for cluster members simply by using annotations with particular node names:

 ```java